1ronalds/proginz/readme.md

-Hello, this is readme file
+Hello, this is readme file,
+making some edits.